010001000100000101000001/To-Do-list-v1/README.md

 ### Media

-- Icons used in the app were provided by [Font Awesome](https://fontawesome.com/).
+- Icons used in the app were provided by [Font Awesome](https://fontawesome.com/), the Checklist image used as a logo is from https://freepik.com, the fireworks gif is from https://giphy.com/explore/fireworks and the audio files are from https://pixabay.com/.

 ### Acknowledgements